Golf Lottery

 Using primary colours at the right time

 Change the colour of the ‘Proudly supported by’ background colour so the continue button stands out and the customer isn’t Distracted by the same colour in the background.
-Using the primary colour at the right time in UX is important because it can help to create a visual hierarchy and guide the user's attention to the most important elements on the screen.
-Here are a few reasons why it's beneficial to use the primary colour sparingly and strategically:
+Using the primary color at the right time in UX is important because it can help to create a visual hierarchy and guide the user's attention to the most important elements on the screen.
+Here are a few reasons why it's beneficial to use the primary color sparingly and strategically:

 Breadcrumbs Best Practice